The Prevalence of Human Trafficking

 We are committed to making it expensive, risky, and dangerous to be a trafficker and more and more difficult to recruit slaves.
 We are fighting this injustice at the root—through our unique anti-trafficking strategy we call "transit monitoring."

 There are two main anti-trafficking strategies used around the world.
 The first is prevention through education and awareness, and the second is rescue.
-The downside to the rescue strategy is that the damage has already been done, and the rehabilitation process is extremely difficult.
+The prevention strategy is limited because it is difficult to track impact, since we cannot know for sure whether any particular individual was prevented from being trafficked.
+On the other hand, the anti-human trafficking strategies that do have a tangible effect (such as rescue and aftercare) fail to prevent, and can never erase, the horrible trauma that trafficking victims face.
+Furthermore, the rehabilitation process is extremely difficult.
 To fight human trafficking, Love Justice sits right in the middle of these two strategies—using our transit monitoring method.

 Transit monitoring focuses on identifying and assisting potential victims of trafficking as they're being trafficked but before they reach the destination where they may be in danger of being exploited and enslaved.
 We “intercept” someone when we have good reason to believe that they are in the process of being trafficked or at high risk of being trafficked.